-Section one is packed with a number of different shows on Netflix Ireland that have been released over the last 12 months or so.
+Section one is packed with a number of different shows on Netflix Ireland that have racked up a 95% review score on Rotten Tomatoes.

 Unbelievable is one of the most overlooked shows on Netflix Ireland.
 It’s an American drama miniseries that stars Toni Collette, Merritt Wever, and Kaitlyn Dever.

 The show revolves around a series of incidents in both Washington State and Colorado.
 When a teen reports a terrifying experience to police, two female detectives set off to uncover the truth.